jungjinggg/Tech241_linux/file_permission.md

 ### **2) To change permissions on a file what must the end user be?**
 to change permissions on a file you must be:
 1) The owner of the file
-2) Users with sudo privileges - sudo is a command that allows users to run programs with the privileges of another user (the file owner)
+2) Users with sudo privileges (super user)- sudo is a command that allows users to grant adminstrator privileges, typically only available to the root user.

 ### **3) Examples of some different ways/syntaxes to set permissions on a new file (named testfile.txt) to:**